richburroughs/richburroughs/README.md

 Before working in tech, I focused on communications.
 I was a theatre major in college, performed improv comedy, directed plays semi-professionally, and did a lot of blogging.
 Storytelling is a big interest of mine, and I think a lot about how best to inform and inspire developer audiences.

 I'm currently doing freelance work, consulting, and advising.
 If you’d like to chat about me creating content for your company, giving you product feedback, or advising you on DevRel, please [contact me](mailto:hi@richburroughs.dev).
+I'm also open to full-time positions.

 ### Content samples